-Bunyaviridae contain the genus Hantavirus, which consists of at least 4 serogroups with 9 viruses causing 2 major, sometimes overlapping, clinical syndromes:
+Hantaviridae are a family of enveloped single-stranded RNA viruses, which consists of at least 4 serotypes with 9 viruses causing 2 major, sometimes overlapping, clinical syndromes:

-Viruses causing HFRS are Hantaan, Seoul, Dobrava (Belgrade), and Puumala.
-Those causing HPS are Sin Nombre, Black Creek Canal, Bayou, and New York-1.
+Viruses causing HFRS are Hantaan, Seoul, Dobrava (Belgrade), Saaremaa, Amur, and Puumala.

-Hantaviruses occur throughout the world in wild rodents, which shed the virus throughout life in urine and feces.
+Hantaviruses occur throughout the world in wild rodents, which shed the virus throughout life in saliva, urine, and feces.
 Transmission occurs between rodents.
-Transmission to humans is through inhalation of aerosols of rodent excreta.
-Recent evidence suggests human-to-human transmission may occur rarely.
+Transmission to humans is through inhalation of aerosols of rodent excreta or, rarely through rodent bites.
+Human-to-human transmission can occur with Andes virus.
 Naturally and laboratory-acquired infections are becoming more common.

-Laboratory diagnosis of hantavirus infection is established by serologic tests and reverse transcriptase–PCR (RT-PCR).
+Laboratory diagnosis of hantavirus infection is established by serologic tests and reverse transcriptase–polymerase chain reaction (RT-PCR).
 Serologic tests include enzyme-linked immunosorbent assay (ELISA) and Western and strip immunoblot assays.
+Serologic diagnosis in North America must be able to differentiate between Seoul and Sin Nombre virus infections due to potential cross-reactivity.
 Growth of the virus is technically difficult and requires a biosafety level 3 laboratory.

 Infection is transmitted to humans via inhalation of rodent excreta.

-CBC, electrolyte levels, renal function tests, coagulation tests, and urinalysis are then done.
-During the hypotensive phase, Hct increases and leukocytosis and thrombocytopenia develop.
-Albuminuria, hematuria, and RBC and WBC casts may develop, usually between the 2nd and 5th day.
+Complete blood count, electrolyte levels, renal function tests, coagulation tests, and urinalysis are then done.
+Presumptive diagnosis of a hantaviral infection can be quickly confirmed by demonstrating the combination of thrombocytopenia, proteinuria, and microhematuria.
+During the hypotensive phase, hematocrit increases and leukocytosis and thrombocytopenia develop.
+Albuminuria, hematuria, and red blood cell and white blood cell casts may develop, usually between the 2nd and 5th day.
 During the diuretic phase, electrolyte abnormalities are common.

 Diagnosis of HFRS is ultimately based on serologic testing or PCR.